From Noncommutative Geometry to Random Matrix Theory: Abstract

 \section{Abstract}

 We review recent progress in the analytic study of random matrix models suggested by noncommutative geometry.
-One considers finite real spectral triples where the space of possible Dirac operators is assigned a probability distribution.
-These Dirac ensembles are constructed as toy models of Euclidean quantum gravity on finite noncommutative spaces and display many interesting properties.
-Near phase transitions they exhibit manifold like behavior and in certain cases one can recover Liouville quantum gravity in the double scaling limit.
-We highlight examples where bootstrap techniques, Coulomb gas methods, and topological recursion are applicable.
+One considers fuzzy spectral triples where the space of possible Dirac operators is assigned a probability distribution.
+These ensembles of Dirac operators are constructed as toy models of Euclidean quantum gravity on finite noncommutative spaces and display many interesting properties.
+The ensembles exhibit spectral phase transitions, and near these phase transitions they show manifold-like behavior.
+In certain cases one can recover Liouville quantum gravity in the double scaling limit.
+We highlight examples where bootstrap techniques, Coulomb gas methods, and Topological Recursion are applicable.